akraino-edge-stack/sdt/sensor/README.md

 ```

 Because the protocol used to communicate with the sensor is somewhat
 unreliable, you may see lines like those below.
-The script will attept
+The script will attempt
 the reading again after a delay.

 ```